Loitering for the Purpose of Prostitution – Penal Code 653.22

-The bottom line is, prostitution activities, and specifically loitering for the purpose of prostitution, is not viewed in such a harsh manner as it once was.
+The bottom line is, prostitution activities and explicitly loitering for prostitution is not viewed in such a harsh manner as it once was.

 I've been doing this now for a long time, so I have a pretty good idea of how this charge is dealt with.

-I'm telling you right now, you definitely have a much better chance of working out some sort of a diversionary program or a dismissal, depending on what your criminal record looks like, of course.
+I'm telling you right now; you have a much better chance of working out some diversionary program or dismissal, depending on what your criminal record looks like, of course.

-If you've got multiple convictions for prostitution-type activities, it will be more difficult to convince the prosecutors to dismiss the case.
+If you've got multiple convictions for prostitution-type activities, it will be more challenging to convince the prosecutors to dismiss the case.

 But they will listen to reason.
 I have seen them dismiss these types of cases.
 I have seen them set up resolutions to allow the person to protect their criminal record.

-This is because if you fast-forward ahead in the future and you're trying to get a job, a career, a family and people are running your criminal record and seeing this prostitution-related offense, obviously, that puts you in a really bad position.
+This is because if you fast-forward ahead in the future and you're trying to get a job, a career, a family, and people are running your criminal record and seeing this prostitution-related offense.
+That puts you in a terrible position.

-The prosecutors and judge realize that, and that's why, a lot of times, I have been able to work out incredible resolutions for my clients.
+The prosecutors and judge realize that, and that's why I have been able to work out incredible resolutions for my clients many times.

 Pick up the phone now.
 Ask for a meeting with Ron Hedding.
 I stand at the ready to help you.